 Proposed Sidewalk Replacement Program

-The City Council has passed an ordinance placing an $800 million infrastructure repair plan on the April 4 ballot, seeking resident approval for a comprehensive capital improvements program.
-The program would use revenue created by issuing approximately $40 million in General Obligation (GO) bonds each year for 20 years.
+On April 4, 2017, voters approved an $800 million infrastructure repair plan for a comprehensive capital improvements program.
+The program will use revenue created by issuing approximately $40 million in General Obligation (GO) bonds each year for 20 years.

 Question #1 calls for approving the issuance of $600 million in bonds to repair streets, bridges and sidewalks.
-This would include trails.
+This includes trails.
 The City will use approximately $150 million of these bonds to create a new, city-funded sidewalk repair program that eliminates the homeowner assessment.

 A key feature of the plan calls for a complete change in the way the City repairs sidewalks.
-The bonds would create revenue to allow the City to pay for residential sidewalks repairs, rather than charging homeowners.
+The bonds will create revenue to allow the City to pay for residential sidewalks repairs, rather than charging homeowners.

 Repairing/Replacing Existing Sidewalks

 The city would create a program to systematically evaluate, repair and replace sidewalks.
 The goal is to make it through two citywide cycles over the 20 years of the infrastructure bonds program.

-The systematic inspection will create priority lists for inspection based on several factors, including:
+The systematic inspection will create priority lists for inspection based on several factors, including but not limited to: